Chechomon/Lab3Arsw/README.md

 The results can be seen in ANSWERS.txt.

-The respective start / pause / resume buttons can be seen in the following image:
+The respective start / pause / resume buttons can be seen in the options menu in the following image:

 ![](Imagenes/12.PNG)